JonnyNewo/AS1/README.md

 B) After you have your model downloaded locally, place the desired model's directory in the 'SAMPLE_MODEL' directory.

 C) Decide which scenario fits your needs and/or workflow requirements:

-    1) Run organization pass on model only. (non-Blender)
+__1) Run organization pass on model only. (non-Blender)

-    2) Run organization pass on model, then open in Blender to begin a workflow. (no export included)
+__2) Run organization pass on model, then open in Blender to begin a workflow. (no export included)

-    3) Run organization pass on model, then export from Blender using standard export settings.
+__3) Run organization pass on model, then export from Blender using standard export settings.

-    4) Run organization pass on model, export from Blender using standard export settings and output to specified directory.
+__4) Run organization pass on model, export from Blender using standard export settings and output to specified directory.

-D) Run the 'MODEL_PARSE.py' script either with, or without, arguments (which are described below):
+__D) Run the 'MODEL_PARSE.py' script either with, or without, arguments (which are described below):

 ____#1) Standard Organization Pass:
   Type: Non-Blender Use-Case (Vanilla)

   Argument: N/A

   Details: The 'Standard Organization Pass' includes *no* arguments, and only organizes the model's structure (both .gltf itself, as well as the .json file).

 EXAMPLE:
     's:/DOPPLE/AS1/MODEL_PARSE.py'

 ____#2) Standard Organization Pass *with* Blender Launch:
   Type: Blender Workflow Use-Case

   Argument: '-b'

   Details: The 'Standard Pass with Blender Launch' first organizes your .gltf model files, opens the model in Blender, and then halts so that you may begin a workflow within Blender (which could include the use of a specific plugin or toolset).
 It is assumed that you will choose your own export options later, since they will differ depending on your workflow(s) and/or any plugins used.

-    NOTE: If *only* want to export from within Blender after the organization and do *not* want to run a workflow, then use scenario #3), which is: 'Standard Organizaiton Pass with Blender Export'.
+  NOTE: If *only* want to export from within Blender after the organization and do *not* want to run a workflow,
+          then use scenario #3), which is: 'Standard Organizaiton Pass with Blender Export'.

 ____#3) Standard Organizaiton Pass *with* Blender Export: